Koushien/keyboard-shortcut-api/README.md

 source/toolkit/content/widgets/browser.xml.
 Is there any intent to encapsulate this?
 If not, is the verbatim reuse in the API acceptable?
 - If at all, how would you like tests to work?
+- As of September 24 2017, we notice that gDevToolsBrowser contains a function onKeyShortcut() that is not exposed.
+Our API could be made more concise using this call.
+- Related, gDevToolsBrowser.getDeveloperToolbar() seems to be the best way to get the developer toolbar but is also not exposed.
+We currently have no implementation to toggle the toolbar.
 - Though not shortcuts, we've implemented functions that check if the current page is in fullscreen, reader mode or in caret browsing.
 - If we can manage, we intend to implement a new shortcut here that focuses tab content,